Instant Pot Rice Pudding w/cinnamon and raisins is so smooth and creamy to make in the pressure cooker. A perfect dessert in about 15 minutes.

 - Fresh eggs and milk are whisked together and slowly combined with the cooked rice.

+Yes.
+As the rice pudding cools, the rice will swell as it continues to absorb the liquid and will become quite thick.
 The pudding will thicken as it cools, so don’t be alarmed at the consistency.

 Kitchen Equipment and Essentials